Valheim-Modding/Jotunn/README.md

 Jötunn (_/ˈjɔːtʊn/, "giant"_) Lib is a modding library for Valheim, with the goal of making the lives of mod developers easier.
 Get the mod on [NexusMods](https://www.nexusmods.com/valheim/mods/507)!

+# MERGER IS IN PROGRESS!
+Forking is not recommended.
+Please wait for v1 release Soon™

 ## Installation
 Instructions for installing and using JotunnLib as a user: